Swagumen042/deja-vu/README.md

   Do the same to the left.</b> The implementation of this includes functions that deal with reading and saving files.
   So basically, don't worry about it.

+  <b>[NEW]</b>Write a program that reads a three-digit or more, up to MAX_INT, number from the standard input and returns the number without the first digit.
+Entry parameter will be a string, use string conversion functions, but without the string.h library.
+You can do it <i>normally</i> but that's no fun. :)

   More will be added as I get tired of life.
 (But you can do the same by submitting a pull request and by modifying this README yourself.)